Adult Field School

 Our Adult Field School is your opportunity to be an archaeologist.
 Undergraduates, graduate students, and adults of all ages are welcome!
 Join our field crew and participate in real archaeological research alongside professional archaeologists.
 With our staff, you will learn how to do fieldwork, laboratory work, identify artifacts, and more as we investigate the German site.

 The German Site is a Late Woodland / Jersey Bluff Phase habitation site located on a colluvial slope in the Crawford Creek valley.
 The site was occupied approximately 800-1200 CE.
 Remote sensing results indicate several possible structures and associated features.
 Since 2019, we have identified three house basins and several associated storage and refuse pits.
 A fourth possible house basin was identified in 2023.
-Field school students and CAA archaeologists have recovered domestic artifacts, including chert tools, pottery, animal bone, and botanical remains during the 2019-2023 field seasons.
-In 2024 we will continue to excavate house basins and associated features in order to better understand Late Woodland people of the Lower Illinois Valley.
+Field school students and CAA archaeologists have recovered domestic artifacts, including chert tools, pottery, animal bone, and botanical remains during the 2019-2025 field seasons.
+In 2026 we will continue to excavations at the site in order to better understand Late Woodland people of the Lower Illinois Valley.

 Program

 Enrollment is open to anyone 18 years or older.
-You may enroll in one, two, three, or four weeks.
+You may enroll for one to six weeks.
 Enrolled weeks need not be consecutive.
 We are accepting enrollments in all program weeks.
 Full weeks will be indicated here as they fill.

 While in Kampsville, participants engage in field and laboratory work with CAA archaeologists.
 Students learn excavation techniques, including shoveling, troweling, mapping, measuring, soil description, and flotation sampling.
 Lab work includes artifact washing, identification, and flotation.
 These activities are supplemented by occasional evening lectures on by CAA archaeologists and guest archaeologists on various archaeological topics.
 The day usually begins at 7 am with breakfast and ends by 9 pm.